 - One participant on a 15 Mbps plan had no problem handling multiple streams.

-Together, these insights paint a clear picture: what began as a technical necessity for tiered speed offerings has turned purely into a marketing tactic, and that most households would be perfectly served by a 50 or 100 Mbps connection.
+Together, these insights paint a clear picture: what began as a technical necessity for tiered speed offerings has evolved into a marketing strategy.
+Research suggests that most households’ actual usage could be served by as little as 100 Mbps.
+We recommend plans in the 200–300 Mbps range as a practical starting point with plenty of headroom, and avoid overpaying for gigabit speeds you’ll never use.

 Where do we go from here?